-We offer 14 varieties of this favorite that grow tall enough to be used as cut flowers; we are regularly harvesting stems that are 8 to 12 inches (20 to 30.5 cm) long, with some even stretching to 15 inches (38 cm).
+Pansies can actually grow tall enough to be used as cut flowers; we regularly harvest stems that are 8 to 12 inches (20 to 30.5 cm) long, with some even stretching to 15 inches (38 cm).

 It’s best to start pansy seed indoors in trays 10 to 12 weeks before last frost.
 Seeds require darkness to germinate, so lightly cover.